-Thabazimbi Local Municipality is largely a mining town surrounded by vast tracts of farming land, the population of which appears below.
-The geographical view and position of Thabazimbi Local Municipality is best depicted within the Limpopo Province map below;
+Thabazimbi Local Municipality is largely a mining town surrounded by a vast of farming land, the population of which is as below.
+The geographical view and position of Thabazimbi Local Municipality is best depicted by the table below;

 Thabazimbi Municipality is located in the South-western part of the Limpopo Province and has Botswana as its international neighbour and a mere two (2) hour drive from Tshwane.
 Thabazimbi is known as "mountain of iron" which is the Tswana name for this peaceful productive town, referring to the highly lucrative iron ore reef first discovered in the Municipality in 1919.
 The Municipality has Marakele National Park, which is a subsidiary of National Parks Board, and in the same standard as the Kruger National Park and Mapungube.
-The game lodges scattered around the area help to promote the issue of environmental sustainability.
+The game lodges scattered around the area helps to promote the issue of environmental sustainability.

 It was mined since the 1930's when iron and steel production started.
 The town was proclaimed in 1953.
-Till its closure lscor Steelworks in Tshwane still drew much of their raw material from the recently closed Thabazimbi Kumba Resources (Iron Ore mine).
+Till its closure Iscor Steelworks in Tshwane still drew much of their raw material from the recently closed Thabazimbi Kumba Resources (Iron Ore mine).
 Apart from Iron Ore the Thabazimbi Municipality is surrounded by Platinum producing areas such as: Northam Platinum mine, Anglo, i.e. Amandelbult and Swartklip mines.
 Other minerals produced in the area include Andalusite, which is mined by Rhino Mine and limestone for the production of cement by Pretoria Portland Cement (PPC).
-Thabazimbi Municipality incorporates Thabazimbi, Northam, Leeupoort, Rooiberg and Dwaalboom.
-The Municipal area falls within the Waterberg District Municipal, a very peaceful place to live in and a malaria free Municipality.
+Boundaries of Thabazimbi Municipality include areas such as: Thabazimbi, Northam, Leeupoort, Rooiberg and Dwaalboom.
+The Municipal area falls within the Waterberg District Municipal area, very peaceful place to live in and a malaria free Municipality.
 The size of the Municipal area is 986 264, 85 ha.
-Thabazimbi Municipality has shown tremendous growth which should continue for the foreseeable future.
-The mining sector has huge potential to absorb lots of skills within the municipality.
+Thabazimbi Municipality has demonstrated to be one of the sector in depicting tremendous growth and will continue to do so.
+Given the potential to grasp opportunities within these sectors is therefore paramount.
+The mining sector has huge potential to absorb lot of skills within the municipality.
 There is also a need to establish mining opportunities in the small scale mining sector.
 We believe however, that in partnership with relevant stakeholders, we can leverage our society to tap into this major sector of the economy.

-Thabazimbi is definitely one of the country's most sought-after tourist destinations.
-Agriculture has also proven, in addition to mining, to be a strong economic sector in our municipality.
-We are growing our economy not in isolation as our goals are seamlessly aligned within those of the Limpopo Economic Growth and Development Plan.
-The alignment ensures that our growth trajectory bears fruits and that we address the objective of poverty eradication through job creation and business opportunity stimulation.
+Thabazimbi is absolutely one of the country's most sought tourism attraction point wherein tourists can be granted harmonious moment.
+Agriculture has also proven, in addition to mining, to be the strong economic sector in our municipality.
+Agricultural commodities produced wheat, beans and maize.
+We are growing our economy not in isolation; however, our goals are seamlessly aligned within those Limpop Economic Growth and Development Plan in Limpopo.
+The alignment will ensure that our growth trajectory bears fruits and that we address the objective of poverty eradication through job creation and business opportunity stimulation.

-With regard to public participation, Thabazimbi Municipality has made significant progress in terms of the development of the organs of participatory democracy such as Ward Committees and IDP forums.
+With regard to public participation, Thabazimbi municipality has made a significant progress in terms of the development of the organs of participatory democracy such as Ward Committees and IDP forums.
 Another positive aspect is the increasing representation of women on various structures e.g. 50% of female Councillors.